 Donald J. Hall Sculpture Park

-Explore the Sculpture Park online with our new interactive feature where you can learn about the sculptures, the artists, the history and even the plants in the Park.
+Explore the Sculpture Park online with our interactive feature where you can learn about the sculptures, the artists, the history and even the plants in the Park.

 The Donald J. Hall Sculpture Park is free and open to the public year-round during daylight hours.
 Bring a picnic lunch if you like.
 Wheelchair-accessible entrances are located at the northeast, northwest and southeast corners, at three points along Oak Street and from the Bloch Building.